Charles Ng: Murders

-They also found a hand-drawn "treasure map", leading them to two buried five-gallon buckets.
+They also found a hand-drawn "treasure map", leading them to two buried 5 USgal buckets.
 One contained envelopes with names and victims' identifications, suggesting that the total number of victims might have been as high as 25.
 In the other bucket were Lake's handwritten journals for the years 1983 and 1984, and two videotapes documenting the torture of two of their victims.
-On one of the tapes, labeled "M-Ladies", Charles Ng is seen telling victim Brenda O'Connor, as he cuts her shirt off with a knife, "You can cry and stuff, like the rest of them, but it won't do any good.
+On one of the tapes, labeled "M-Ladies", Charles Ng is seen telling victim Brenda O'Connor, as he cuts her shirt off with a knife: "You can cry and stuff, like the rest of them, but it won't do any good.
 We are pretty … cold-hearted, so to speak."
-In another part of the tape, Kathy Allen is seen seated in a chair, with Leonard Lake warning her, "If you don't go along with us, we'll probably take you into the bed, tie you down, rape you, shoot you, and bury you."
+In another part of the tape, Kathy Allen is seen seated in a chair, with Leonard Lake warning her: "If you don't go along with us, we'll probably take you into the bed, tie you down, rape you, shoot you, and bury you."
 In the other, Deborah Dubs is shown being assaulted so severely that she "could not have survived".

 After fleeing the lumber yard, Ng arrived at Balazs's residence and told her that he had to leave town immediately.
 Balazs drove him to San Francisco International Airport where he boarded a flight to Chicago, using the alias "Mike Kimoto".
 A friend of Ng drove him from Chicago to Detroit, and across the border into Canada.
 He eventually settled in Calgary, Alberta, where he lived undetected in a lean-to in Fish Creek Provincial Park until he was arrested by the Calgary Police Service on July 6, 1985, after shooting security guard Sean Doyle in the hand while resisting arrest for stealing a can of salmon from the Hudson's Bay Department Store.
 He was charged, and, in December 1985, convicted of shoplifting, assault with a weapon, and possession of a concealed firearm, and was sentenced to four and a half years in prison.
 After serving his sentence, he remained incarcerated pending an extradition request from California authorities.

 Ng fought a protracted legal battle against extradition on the grounds that Canada, which did not have the death penalty for most offenses, would be violating the Canadian Charter of Rights and Freedoms by permitting him to stand trial in California for capital murder.
 A habeas corpus petition and an appeal to the Alberta Court of Appeal were both denied.
 On September 26, 1991, the Supreme Court of Canada ruled by a vote of 4 to 3 against him.
 According to former Alberta prosecutor Scott Newark, Canada deported Ng to California 18 minutes after the ruling.